stidsborg/Cleipnir.ResilientFunctions/README.md

   * [Sending customer emails](#sending-customer-emails)

 ## Getting Started
+Only three steps needs to be performed to get started.

 Firstly, install the relevant nuget package (using either Postgres, SqlServer or MySQL as persistence layer) into a ASP.NET Core project.
 ```powershell
 Install-Package Cleipnir.ResilientFunctions.AspNetCore.Postgres